vpironski/ERP_AviolineDB/README.md

       - `idx_airports_code`: Index on the `code` column to optimize queries for airport searches by code.

 - **Transactions**:
-  - Grouping queries related to flight booking, crew assignments, etc., into transactions to ensure data consistency.
+  - **Assign Crew to Flight**:
+      - Updates the `crew_idcrew` for the flight with `idFlights` equal to 2, assigning a crew member to that flight.

+  - **Insert New Routes**:
+      - Inserts five new route entries into the `routes` table, specifying the start point, finish point, start hour, finish hour, and            length for each route.

+  - **Insert New Employee**:
+      - Adds a new employee to the `employees` table, including the employee's name, address, age, gender, and classification.

+  - **Update Plane Details**:
+      - Updates the details of a specific plane in the `planes` table, changing the manufacturer, max speed, and fuel capacity for the            plane with `idplanes` equal to 1.

 ## Setup

-- SQL scripts for creating tables, triggers, views, users/roles, indexes, and transactions should be stored in a version-controlled repository for easy access and collaboration among team members.
+- SQL scripts for creating tables, triggers, views, users/roles, indexes, transactions and to populate tables.